Cataclysm-TLG/Cataclysm-TLG/doc/GAME_BALANCE.md

 10 - Legendary.
 (If you are not literaly Miyamoto Musashi, then you are pretty sure you could take him in a duel.)

 # Experience required for skill levels:
 The formula is level² * 100.
 Characters who gain xp pass that xp through factors like focus and enchantment-based learning modifiers.
 These numbers aren't shown to the player, they see skill rank progress as a percentage.
+Numbers below assume no traits and 100 focus, and indicate the value as passed by practice().

 1          100
 2          400